 It is important that we communicate at least weekly if not daily concerning the needs and interests of each child.
 If there are issues or concerns that need to be discussed, parents should arrange with us a convenient time to talk on the phone or in person.
 This will help prevent teachers from being pulled out of ratio to have important conversations while still needing to be supervising their group of children.
-To foster communication on a regular basis, Cultured Kids provides scheduled conferences, a parent bulletin board, and daily conversations with any available staff to supplement daily notes sent home via email.

-For accidents involving head injuries, biting, or open wounds, etc. or any major concerning issues, parents will be contacted immediately or notified personally at pick-up, depending on the issue.
+To foster communication on a regular basis, Cultured Kids provides scheduled conferences, a parent bulletin board, and daily conversations with any available staff to supplement daily notes sent home via email or our Parent Relationship Management app.
+For accidents involving head injuries, biting, or open wounds, etc. or any major concerning issues, parents will be contacted immediately or notified personally at pick-up, depending on the severity of the issue.